bnj997/links-demonstration/README.md

 To enhance the scalability of the project, my file structure is composed of assets, components, utils, and views.

 - Assets
-  - Stores all the provided Linktree assets for use
+  - Stores all the provided Linktree assets for use.
 - Components
   - Stores all the individual components.
   - It is further broken down into files for each component to store styles, test cases, and the component itself.
   - If Storybook is used, those can be added in the component as well.
-  - Ultimately, this structure ensures that each file relevant to a component stay in one location to improve readability as more components are added
+  - Ultimately, this structure ensures that each file relevant to a component stay in one location to improve readability as more components are added.
 - Utils
   - Stores all the helper code I need such as mock data and custom hooks.
   - These hooks were used to 'simulate' a real API call to mimic real-world usage.